HopeforJustice/main/src/plugins/weglot/readme.txt

 == Screenshots ==

-1. Translate your website in minutes, no code needed
+1. Become visible on search engines with multilingual SEO
-2. Collaborate with your team or professional translators
+2. Edit translations easily with the visual editor
-3. Manage all your translations inside one simple dashboard
+3. Integrate Weglot with your WordPress website and get started instantly
-4. Drive new visitors to your website with multilingual SEO optimized translated pages
+4. Create your translation team and collaborate with members
-5. Redirect your visitors to their preferred language
+5. Customize your language switcher for your website and brand
-6. Save time in your translation management process
+6. Get full editing control with machine, human and pro translation options
-7. Customize your language switcher to fit your website design
+7. Join +60k brand going multilingual with Weglot
-8. Join thousands of global brands trusting Weglot to translate their website
+8. Create translation rules and avoid repetitive editing tasks

 == Upgrade Notice ==